cntrvsy/cntrvsy/README.md

-## Hey im a full stack software engineer mostly using Typescript and Rust.
+## Hey im a full stack software engineer mostly using Typescript(Svelte/Kit) and Rust(Tauri).

-idk what else you want from me. reworking my portfolio ptojects since im not in undergrad anymore.
+- reworking my portfolio ptojects since im not in undergrad anymore.
+- check out my personal website.
+- idk what else you want from me.